Skip to content

 WARNINGS AND PRECAUTIONS

-Skin reactions Severe cutaneous adverse reactions, including fatal cases of SJS or TEN occurred in patients treated with PADCEV.
-SJS and TEN occurred predominantly during the first cycle of treatment but may occur later.
-Skin reactions occurred in 70% (all grades) of the 564 patients treated with PADCEV in combination with pembrolizumab in clinical trials.
-When PADCEV was given in combination with pembrolizumab, the incidence of skin reactions, including severe events, occurred at a higher rate compared to PADCEV as a single agent.
-The majority of the skin reactions that occurred with combination therapy included maculo-papular rash, macular rash and papular rash.
+Skin reactions occurred in 70% (all grades) of the 564 patients treated with PADCEV in combination with intravenous pembrolizumab for the treatment of la/mUC in clinical trials.
+The majority of skin reactions that occurred included maculo-papular rash, macular rash, and papular rash.
 Grade 3-4 skin reactions occurred in 17% of patients (Grade 3: 16%, Grade 4: 1%), including maculo-papular rash, bullous dermatitis, dermatitis, exfoliative dermatitis, pemphigoid, rash, erythematous rash, macular rash, and papular rash.
 A fatal reaction of bullous dermatitis occurred in one patient (0.2%).
 The median time to onset of severe skin reactions was 1.7 months (range: 0.1 to 17.2 months).
 Skin reactions led to discontinuation of PADCEV in 6% of patients.
+Of the patients who experienced a skin reaction and had data regarding resolution (n=391), 59% had complete resolution and 41% had residual skin reactions at their last evaluation.
+Of the patients with residual skin reactions at last evaluation, 27% (43/159) had Grade ≥2 skin reactions.

 Skin reactions occurred in 58% (all grades) of the 720 patients treated with PADCEV as a single agent in clinical trials.
 Twenty-three percent (23%) of patients had maculo-papular rash and 34% had pruritus.
 Grade 3-4 skin reactions occurred in 14% of patients, including maculo-papular rash, erythematous rash, rash or drug eruption, symmetrical drug-related intertriginous and flexural exanthema (SDRIFE), bullous dermatitis, exfoliative dermatitis, and palmar-plantar erythrodysesthesia.
 The median time to onset of severe skin reactions was 0.6 months (range: 0.1 to 8 months).
 Among patients experiencing a skin reaction leading to dose interruption who then restarted PADCEV (n=75), 24% of patients restarting at the same dose and 24% of patients restarting at a reduced dose experienced recurrent severe skin reactions.
 Skin reactions led to discontinuation of PADCEV in 3.1% of patients.
+Of the patients who experienced a skin reaction and had data regarding resolution (n=328), 58% had complete resolution and 42% had residual skin reactions at their last evaluation.
+Of the patients with residual skin reactions at last evaluation, 39% (53/137) had Grade ≥2 skin reactions.

 Monitor patients closely throughout treatment for skin reactions.
 Consider topical corticosteroids and antihistamines, as clinically indicated.
 For persistent or recurrent Grade 2 skin reactions, consider withholding PADCEV until Grade ≤1.
 Withhold PADCEV and refer for specialized care for suspected SJS, TEN or for Grade 3 skin reactions.
 Permanently discontinue PADCEV in patients with confirmed SJS or TEN; or Grade 4 or recurrent Grade 3 skin reactions.

-Hyperglycemia and diabetic ketoacidosis (DKA), including fatal events, occurred in patients with and without pre-existing diabetes mellitus, treated with PADCEV.
+Hyperglycemia and diabetic ketoacidosis (DKA), including fatal events, occurred in patients with and without preexisting diabetes mellitus, treated with PADCEV.
 Patients with baseline hemoglobin A1C ≥8% were excluded from clinical trials.
 In clinical trials of PADCEV as a single agent, 17% of the 720 patients treated with PADCEV developed hyperglycemia of any grade; 7% of patients developed Grade 3-4 hyperglycemia (Grade 3: 6.5%, Grade 4: 0.6%).
 Fatal events of hyperglycemia and DKA occurred in one patient each (0.1%).
 The incidence of Grade 3-4 hyperglycemia increased consistently in patients with higher body mass index and in patients with higher baseline A1C.
 The median time to onset of hyperglycemia was 0.5 months (range: 0 to 20 months).
 Hyperglycemia led to discontinuation of PADCEV in 0.7% of patients.
 Five percent (5%) of patients required initiation of insulin therapy for treatment of hyperglycemia.
-Of the patients who initiated insulin therapy for treatment of hyperglycemia, 66% (23/35) discontinued insulin at the time of last evaluation.
+Of the patients who initiated insulin therapy for treatment of hyperglycemia, 66% (23/35) discontinued insulin by the time of last evaluation.
 Closely monitor blood glucose levels in patients with, or at risk for, diabetes mellitus or hyperglycemia.
 If blood glucose is elevated (>250 mg/dL), withhold PADCEV.

-Pneumonitis/Interstitial Lung Disease (ILD) Severe, life-threatening or fatal pneumonitis/ILD occurred in patients treated with PADCEV.
-When PADCEV was given in combination with pembrolizumab, 10% of the 564 patients treated with combination therapy had pneumonitis/ILD of any grade and 4% had Grade 3-4.
-A fatal event of pneumonitis/ILD occurred in two patients (0.4%).
-The incidence of pneumonitis/ILD, including severe events, occurred at a higher rate when PADCEV was given in combination with pembrolizumab compared to PADCEV as a single agent.
+When PADCEV was given in combination with intravenous pembrolizumab for the treatment of la/mUC, 10% of the 564 patients had pneumonitis/ILD of any grade and 4% had Grade 3-4.
+A fatal event of pneumonitis/ILD occurred in 2 patients (0.4%).
 The median time to onset of any grade pneumonitis/ILD was 4 months (range: 0.3 to 26 months).

 In clinical trials of PADCEV as a single agent, 3% of the 720 patients treated with PADCEV had pneumonitis/ILD of any grade and 0.8% had Grade 3-4.
 The median time to onset of any grade pneumonitis/ILD was 2.9 months (range: 0.6 to 6 months).